 Since they don’t shed, their fur tends to grow long and tangle with time, this can form mattes; regular grooming will prevent this from happening.

-Hopefully this post has gave you a better insight into life living with a whippet poodle mix, they’re amazing dogs that are fun for all of the family, don’t hesitate to bring one of these dogs into your family.
+Hopefully, this post has given you a better insight into life living with a whippet poodle mix, they’re amazing dogs that are fun for all of the family, don’t hesitate to bring one of these dogs into your family.